Bcache: History

 bcache was first announced by Kent Overstreet in July 2010, as a completely working Linux kernel module, though at its early beta stage.
 The development continued for almost two years, until May 2012, at which point bcache reached its production-ready state.

 It was merged into the Linux kernel mainline in kernel version 3.10, released on June 30, 2013.
 Overstreet has since been developing the file system bcachefs, based on ideas first developed in bcache that he said began "evolving ... into a full blown, general-purpose POSIX filesystem".
 He describes bcache as a "prototype" for the ideas that became bcachefs and intends bcachefs to replace bcache.
-He officially announced bcachefs in 2015, and as of 2018 has been submitting it for consideration for inclusion in the mainline Linux kernel.
+He officially announced bcachefs in 2015 and got it merged into the mainline Linux kernel in October 2023, however in June 2025, Linus Torvalds announced that bcachefs would be dropped from the mainline Linux kernel by version 6.17, following tensions between Torvalds and Overstreet.

 Features

 As of version 3.10 of the Linux kernel, the following features are provided by bcache: